 There are a lot of hybrid blends available also.
 Blending graphite and fiberglass can give you lots of the best attributes of both materials if done correctly.

 Graphite is both light and super sensitive.
 You will find it used extensively for a lot of ultralight spinning rods.
-It is perfect for rods that require a fast action.
+It is perfect for rods that require fast action.
 Giving lots of tip sensitivity and feedback to the fisherman.

 However, graphite is pretty weak and they do tend to break fairly easily so make sure to treat your spinning rod with the respect it deserves.

-Fiberglass is a lot heavier than graphite and as a result it is also a lot stronger.
+Fiberglass is a lot heavier than graphite and as a result, it is also a lot stronger.
 It is best suited to rods that have a heavy power rating and a slow or moderate action.

 The best spinning reel for bass will match the line rating and the rod so that you have a perfectly matched setup.